 Research, research, and more research.
 It is important to come prepared to the interview.
 Investigate a company thoroughly; understand their philosophies, financial status, size and locations, recent press releases reveal wonderful detail, products and services.

 As with any presentation; you must know your audience and interviewing is no different.

-This step is not only to impress the interviewer with your interview savvy and company knowledge.
-It is also an important step to determine if the organization if a good “fit” with your professional goals and objectives to make an informed choice.
+This step is not only to impress the interviewer with your interview savvy and company knowledge; it is also an important step to determine if the organization is a good “fit” with your professional goals and objectives to make an informed choice.

 Too many candidates for hire choose to “wing-it” or “go with the flow” when it comes to interviewing, and in this competitive marketplace that attitude no longer prevails.

 Candidates owe it to themselves to research an organization.
-The ability to access information and detail from around the globe means there are no excuses for not being prepared.
+The ability to access information and detail from around the globe via the internet means there are no excuses for not being prepared.

 Researching a company shows your interest, allows you to ask specific questions, and ensures your selection when determining which company to pursue.